aadennis/PowerShell/MusicTheory/SpeechFilesInMp3Format/readme.md

 #### Why "JoannaVoice", "EmmaVoice", etc?
 I use the [Amazon Polly console][1] to generate audio from the [SSML][2] files. `Joanna` for example, is one of the English USA voices. `Emma` is 1 of the English UK voices.
 I have found that some of the UK recorded [phonemes][3] are not perfect, hence hopping between the 2 regions.
 Even using [IPA][4] for a more precise rendering has not helped.
 #### So it's just a set of audio files.
 How does that help me improve my memory of the fretboard?
+There is no set way, but let me tell you how I use them.
+We'll take say the "Joanna" set of 3, which has 10, 3 and 1 second pauses.
+When starting out, I will play the 10 second set, say on the E/6 string.
+10 seconds gives me enough time to work out from the open string the spoken note.
+Let's say that is `C`.
+So I find and play `C` on the guitar, hopefully within the 10 seconds.
+If I don't manage to find it in 10 seconds, then I am immediately under pressure, because Joanna will not hear me saying "Er, hang on, haven't found it yet".
+So this is not a test with concrete feedback from an app where you are given feedback from the app.
+You are testing yourself, you are putting pressure on yourself.
+Coming back to Joanna relentlessly churning out notes at 10 second intervals, you can either skip that note you can't get, or rewind the file to the start.
+Of course, if you can't find the note in time, that tells you that you are not ready to move to the 3 second files, far less the 1 second files.
+#### You've only discussed one string.
+Why does the file contain "3 string iterations"?
+Well, you could stop after that first iteration.
+But if you want to continue... let's say you successfully played the 20, random, uttered notes for that E/6 string within 10 seconds.
+You could either consolidate by using the `E/6` string for the second and indeed third iteration, to be truly confident that you can move to the "faster" notes.
+Or you might try the `A/5` string.
+Not quite so good on that?
+So you could repeat `A/5` for iteration 3 as well.
+I'm just emphasising that you can use it in a way that suits you - there is no fixed approach.
+#### And the 3 second and 1 second files?
+This is the same principle as the 10 second file.
+Only now Joanna gives you a shorter gap to play the notes.
+Then if you cannot yet succeed with the 3 second file, which still gives you a little time to work things out, without instant recall, you are probably not ready to graduate to the 1 second file.
+By the time you get to the 1 second file, you are REALLY getting to a point where you know your keyboard.
+#### Will this work for me then?
+I make no claims, but I use it myself.
+It is just one more tool, to go with the large number of techniques out there which aim to help with this.

 [1]: https://eu-west-2.console.aws.amazon.com/polly/home?region=eu-west-2
 [2]: https://developer.amazon.com/en-US/docs/alexa/custom-skills/speech-synthesis-markup-language-ssml-reference.html